ignacioparraparra/Trail_Mates/README.md

 ### Turn your camping trip or dream getaway with your besties from group chat fantasy to real-life adventure!

 # Goal
-* Create web app with user authentication, which then allows users the ability for real time messaging and collaberation with friends they invite to their planner.
+* Create web app with user authentication, which then allows users the ability for real time messaging and collaboration with friends they invite to their planner.

 # Key Focuses
 * Picking and configuring a database